digao-dalpiaz/Updater/README.md

 ## Dependency

-This application depends on my component DzDirSeek, available here on GitHub: https://github.com/digao-dalpiaz/DzDirSeek
+To compile this application you need the DzDirSeek component, available here on GitHub: https://github.com/digao-dalpiaz/DzDirSeek

 ## To Do